EinTim23/PlayerLink/README.md

 - Pretty much any linux distribution with gtk3 and dbus support

 ## Showcase
 You can add predefined players to the settings.json to customise the name it shows in discord, edit the search button base url, and app icon.
 By default it will just display as "Music" without a search button or app icon.
-In the future I want to add an option to the ui to add custom apps.

 <p align="center" width="100%">
     <img src="img/showcase.png" alt="rich presence" />